music-encoding/guidelines/_guidelines-v4/14-harmony/01-harmonydetails/03-harmonymusictext.md

 The **@dur** attribute encodes the logical and visual duration of the harmony.
 Please note that the **@dur** attribute here is not a true duration, but rather a time stamp for the end point of the harmony.

-Precise placement of the harmonic label can be controlled through the use of attributes in the {% include link att="att.harm.vis" %} attribute class.
+Precise placement of the harmonic label can be controlled through the use of attributes in the {% include link att="harm.vis" %} attribute class.